alexscheitlin/master-project-evoting/poa-chain/README.md

 ## Configuration

-Within the `use-docker` file, either write `true` or `false` to indicate whether the blockchain should be set up within docker containers or on the localhost.
+1. Within the `use-docker` file, either write `true` or `false` to indicate whether the blockchain should be set up within docker containers or on the localhost.

+2. Run `./reset.sh` to delete existing blockchain data and create the storage folders for the chains (to persist data between multiple docker runs).

 ## Phase 1: Create Accounts